 When ready to bake, you will just need to remember to extend the baking time about 10 minutes longer.

-How to Store Leftover Stuffed Bell Peppers
+How to Store Leftover

-You can store any leftovers you may have in an airtight container in the fridge for up to 3 days.
+You can store any leftovers you may have in an airtight container in the refrigerator for up to 3 days.
 I don't recommend freezing these as it will change the texture of the bell peppers.

-Similar Recipes You'll Love
+More Recipes You'll Enjoy

 - Stuffed Shells with Italian Homemade Sausage